 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Chase Ultimate Rewards® points are the most valuable credit card points you can have.
 The way to get the most out of them is to redeem them for award travel.
 Below are several ways to make 50,000 Chase points worth as much as $1,000.

-While a $500 redemption value is laudable, these three cards can make this balance worth as much as $750 in travel rewards:
+While a $500 redemption value is laudable, these three Chase cards have the best travel benefits and can make your rewards worth as much as $750 in travel rewards:

 - $750 value: Chase Sapphire Reserve® ($595 annual fee, premium travel rewards including airport lounge access, and an annual $300 travel credit).
 Learn more with our Sapphire Reserve review.

 - Chase Sapphire Preferred® Card ($95 annual fee, 10% points anniversary bonus, valuable travel insurance benefits).
 Read our Sapphire Preferred review.

 - Ink Business Preferred® Credit Card ($95 annual fee, earn up to 3x points on business purchases).
 Read our Ink Business Preferred review for more.